 As stated in both the Americans with Disabilities Act and the Minnesota Human Rights Act, it is unlawful to discriminate in employment against any qualified individual with a disability.
 Under Title I of the ADA, an individual with a disability is someone who has a physical or mental impairment that substantially limits one or more major life activities.
-For detailed information on Title I of the ADA please see; ADA Employment Rights for Individuals with Disabilities and ADA Responsibilities for Employers.
+For detailed information on Title I of the ADA refer to ADA Employment Rights for Individuals with Disabilities and ADA Responsibilities for Employers.

-According to the Bureau of Labor Statistics U.S. Department of Labor, As of September 2011, the labor force was comprised of 21.1% of people with disabilities and 69.7% of people without disabilities.
+According to the Bureau of Labor Statistics U.S. Department of Labor, as of September 2011, the labor force was comprised of 21.1% of people with disabilities and 69.7% of people without disabilities.
 Regarding unemployment; 13.2% of people with disabilities were unemployed as compared to 8.3% of people without disabilities who were unemployed.
 Simply put, there is a disproportionately higher unemployment rate for people with disabilities.

 The Americans with Disabilities Amendment Act of 2008 and the newly released regulations from the Equal Employment Opportunity Commission broadened the definition of disability to be inclusive of most people with a disability as originally intended in the Americans with Disabilities Act of 1990.
 Some employers were concerned about providing reasonable accommodations to these additional employees with disabilities; however a study conducted by the Job Accommodation Network (JAN) proved these concerns to be unfounded.